JennyOKeyin/QAP-4-Files-JO/README.md

 Project 2 - Chat sent on July 26, 2023 @ 3:10pm with the URL for this repository

-Project 3- submitted by Malerie Earle on behalf of group 8
+Project 3- Submitted by Malerie Earle on behalf of group 8

 Project 4 - Attached and uploaded through the assignment portal